serverless/serverless/docs/providers/aws/events/http-api.md

 ### Tags

-When using HTTP API, it is possible to tag the corresponding API Gateway.
-By setting `provider.httpApi.useProviderTags` to `true`, all tags defined on `provider.tags` will be applied to API Gateway.
+When using HTTP API, it is possible to tag the corresponding API Gateway resources.
+By setting `provider.httpApi.useProviderTags` to `true`, all tags defined on `provider.tags` will be applied to API Gateway and API Gateway Stage.

 ```yaml
 provider: